TYPHOID TEST AT HOME (WIDAL TEST)

 Q. How is this test carried out?

 This test is carried out on a blood sample.
-A syringe with a exceptional needle is used to withdraw blood from a blood vessel in your arm.
+A syringe with an exceptional needle is used to withdraw blood from a blood vessel in your arm.
 The healthcare issuer will tie an elastic band around your arm to make the blood vessels swell with blood.
 This makes it easier to withdraw blood.
 You may as well be requested to tighten your fist.
 Once the veins are really visible, the place is cleaned with an antiseptic solution and then the needle is inserted into the blood vessel to take the sample.
 You will feel a tiny pinprick in the course of the procedure.
 Blood sample once taken will then be sent to the laboratory.

-There is no risk related with the test.
+There is no risk related to the test.
 However, in view that this test entails a needle prick to withdraw the blood sample, in very uncommon cases, an affected person may experience increased bleeding, hematoma formation (blood series below the skin), bruising or infection at the place of needle prick.

 Q. Is there any preparation needed prior to the test?